 When pasting a script from an external source, you can automatically set pause lengths by including annotations directly in your text.

-If your text includes a pause duration formatted like (5s pause) or (2m pause), Elora will automatically detect it when pasting and set the pause duration for that line accordingly.
+If your text includes a pause duration formatted like (10s pause), [pause 1m], or even just [5s], Elora will automatically detect it when pasting and set the pause duration for that line accordingly.